mindspore-ai/docs/tutorials/source_en/compile/python_builtin_functions.md

 Function: Output the type of the input parameter.

-Valid inputs: number, list, tuples, dict, numpy.ndarray, constant Tensor.
+Valid inputs: Number, List, Tuple, Dict, numpy.ndarray, constant Tensor.

 Examples of code usage are as follows: